onellio/onellio/README.md

 ## Objective

-I became passionate about cybersecurity as a result of my information technology journey, and I am now excited to move into this industry.
-Specifically, I want to work as a Tier 1 Analyst in a Security Operations Center (SOC).
+My interest in cybersecurity grew from my passion for information technology.
+I'm currently building my skills through hands on projects and self learning, and I'm excited to continue learning and start a career in cybersecurity.

 ## Skills
-[Provide skills and associated project.
-Make sure to hyperlink the project - Remove this afterwards]]

 | Skill                                         | Associated Project         |
 |-----------------------------------------------|----------------------------|